Student-centric advice and objective recommendations

 CSS Profile vs. FAFSA: What You Need to Know

 Any students looking to receive federal financial aid will have to fill out the FAFSA.
-Many schools also require the CSS Profile to determine eligibility for state and institutional aid.
+Many colleges may also require the CSS Profile to determine eligibility for state and institutional aid.
 Here are the differences between the CSS Profile and the FAFSA.
 We’ll go over the differences in the information they collect, what they are used for, and how their results may differ.

 Related: How to Apply for Student Loans: Federal and Private